Branch-and-Bound Solves Random Binary IPs in Polytime: Number of items at a distance from the hyperplane

 \section{Number of items at a distance from the hyperplane}

-To control the size of the sets $J_\ell(\lambda)$ we need to consider a random instance of $\IP(b)$ and use the fact that the columns $(c_j, A^j)$ are uniformly distributed in $[0,1]^{m+1}$.
-Recalling the definition of $J_\ell(\lambda)$, we see that an item $j$ belongs to this set only if the column $(c_j, A^j)$ lies on the $(m+1)$-dim \emph{slab} of width $\tfrac{\log n}{n} 2^{\ell+1}$ around $H(\lambda)$:
+To control the size of the sets $J_\ell$ we need to consider a random instance of $\IP$ and use the fact that the columns $(c_j, A^j)$ are uniformly distributed in $[0,1]^{m+1}$.
+Recalling the definition of $J_\ell$, we see that an item $j$ belongs to this set only if the column $(c_j, A^j)$ lies on the $(m+1)$-dim \emph{slab} of width $\tfrac{\log n}{n} 2^{\ell+1}$ around $H$:

-It can be showed that the volume of this slab intersected with $[0,1]^{m+1}$ is proportional to its width, and so the probability that a random column $(c_j, A^j)$ lies in this slab is $\approx \tfrac{\log n}{n} 2^{\ell+1}$.
-Thus, we expect that at most $\approx (\log n)\, 2^{\ell+1}$ columns lie in this slab, which gives a much improved upper bound on the (expected) size of $J_\ell(\lambda)$ (as indicated above, think $\ell \le \log \log n$).
+It can be shown that the volume of this slab intersected with $[0,1]^{m+1}$ is proportional to its width, so as long as $H$ is independent of the columns, the probability that a random column $(c_j, A^j)$ lies in this slab is $\approx \tfrac{\log n}{n} 2^{\ell+1}$.
+Thus, we would expect that at most $\approx (\log n)\, 2^{\ell+1}$ columns lie in this slab, which gives a much improved upper bound on the (expected) size of $J_\ell$ (as indicated above, think $\ell \le \log \log n$).
 Moreover, using independence of the columns $(c_j, A^j)$, standard concentration inequalities show that for \emph{each} such slab with good probability the number of columns that land in it is within a multiplicative factor from this expectation.

-However, in order for this to be useful in Lemma \ref{lemma:counting} we need a much stronger \emph{uniform} bound that shows that with good probability this holds \emph{simultaneously} for all slabs around all hyperplanes $\{H(\lambda)\}_{\lambda \in \R^m}$.
+Unfortunately, the hyperplane $H$ that we are concerned with, whose normal $\frac{(1,-\lambda^*)}{\|(1,-\lambda^*)\|_2}$ is determined by the data, is \emph{not} independent of the columns.
+So we will show a much stronger \emph{uniform} bound that shows that with good probability the above phenomenon holds \emph{simultaneously} for all slabs around \emph{all} hyperplanes, which then shows that it holds for $H$.
 We abstract this situation and prove such uniform bound.
 We use $\bS^{k-1}$ to denote the unit sphere in $\R^k$.